greebowarrior/nodetv/Milestones.md

 - Add URIs to returned documents?
 	- Enabled on Shows
 - R&D: Handle shows that now have less episodes in a season (i.e. Lucifer)
-	- How to prune superfluous episode
+	- How to prune superfluous episodes?
-- Match existing folders to show
-	- Might be better to have some level of manual assignment?
-- Rebuild DNS system
-- Add proxy support
-- Full Show Sync *from* trakt?
-	- Use this to populate collections automatically?

 - Scheduled History Sync with Trakt?
-	- Unsubscribe if show is removed, but keep files
+	- Hourly, only get changes since x?
 - Support multiple feeds per show (e.g. ShowRSS & TVShowsApp)
 	- Optional, but TVSA *does* have more data
 - R&D: Feed Parsing - seems to make things laggy